Silver Scholar Award

 Silver Scholars receive a cash prize in recognition of their valuable research and to support the writing of a review or analysis of their work—to be published in a peer-reviewed journal.
 The Alliance for Aging Research, in partnership with the MetLife Foundation, hosts a public event to announce the publication of this paper.
 If you would like to receive event details once available, please e-mail Lindsay Clarke at the Alliance.

 This is the second year for The MetLife Foundation Silver Scholar Award and the Alliance hopes to continue the program to increase and nurture scholarly pursuit of insights at this important juncture of aging, health care, and economics.

-Dean of Columbia University’s Mailman School of Public Health, Linda P. Fried, MD, MPH, was selected in honor of her innovative work contributing pragmatic solutions to address the rising cost of health care associated with the aging of our nation, preventive strategies aimed at keeping aging populations healthier longer, and thought leadership on the positive contributions that greater longevity brings to society.
+John F. Stambaugh Professor of Political Economy at Harvard Kennedy School, David Wise, PhD, was selected in honor of his innovative work to change the discussion around rising cost of health care associated with the aging of our nation, preventive strategies aimed at keeping aging populations healthier longer, and thought leadership on the positive contributions that health and education early in life make to security in retirement.
 Read the announcement here.

 Learn about our 2011 recipients Drs Dana Goldman and David Cutler.

 The Metlife Foundation Silver Scholar Award grows out of the Alliance’s Silver Book: Chronic Disease and Medical Innovation in an Aging Nation—a resource that highlights the burden of disease and the value of innovation in mitigating that burden.
 The Silver Book brings together the 1,000s of statistics and data from 100s of reputable reports and studies, all into one easy-to-use resource.
 Past volumes from The Silver Book series and their data are available on-line at www.silverbook.org.